iamgaur/multiple-wp-responsive-photo-gallery/readme.txt

 == Frequently Asked Questions ==
 = 1.
 How can i create gallery =

 Creating photo gallery very simple.
-On the left menu select NG Gallery > Add new.
+On the left menu select MWRP Gallery > Add new.
 Enter you title and upload multiple images